Chiang Mai Weather by Month

 Chiang Mai and Chiang Rai provinces

 Comparing the rural provinces of Chiang Mai and Chiang Rai, is a bit like comparing apples and pears.
-Chiang Rai is Thailand’s northern most province, sharing borders with Myanmar and Laos.
+Chiang Rai is Thailand’s most northern province, that shares borders with Myanmar and Laos.
 Its rugged and mountainous topography certainly feels more remote than Chiang Mai.

 One of the key differences is that Chiang Rai has an impressive diversity of ethnic minorities (hill tribes).
-Here you can find most of Thailand’s hill tribe groups such as the; Karen, Palong, Akha, Yao/Mien, Lahu, Lisu, Hmong.
+Here you can find most of Thailand’s hill tribe groups such as the; Karen, Palaung, Akha, Yao/Mien, Lahu, Lisu, Hmong.
 Hill tribe villages are scattered throughout the province, some nestled away in its forested mountains, and some on the fertile lowland valleys.
-Whereas most of the hill tribes living in Chiang Mai today, are in fact migrants from areas such as Chiang Rai, who have moved in search of economic and opportunities.
+Many of the hill tribes living in Chiang Mai city today, are in fact migrants from areas such as Chiang Rai, who have moved in search of economic opportunities.

 Palong Hill tribe Girls walking to school, Chiang Mai to Chiang Rai Tour